ProjetPP/PPP-QuestionParsing-Grammatical/Hierarchy analysis.md

 Here we try to analyse the grammatical relations used by the Stanford Parser.
-The hierarchy of types dependencies bellow is taken from the manual ("The grammatical relations defined in the above section stand in a hierarchy.
+The hierarchy of types dependencies below is taken from the manual ("The grammatical relations defined in the above section stand in a hierarchy.
 The most generic grammatical relation, dependent (dep), will be used when a more precise relation in the hierarchy does not exist or cannot be retrieved by the system.")

 The elements with the symbol (-) don't appear in the hierarchy, but are explained in the part 2 of the manuel (the contrary also happens).